developerwaleed/Book-Shop-Website/README.md

 # microverse-capstone-project-one

-> This is my capstone project on HTML + CSS + JAVASCRIPT.
-It's centred towards a Book Store and showcases the different types of Books that are available to be sold.
-It also makes use of dynamic Books content ib Book-Section and in Hot-Selling-Books that is coming from javascript and render into the DOM.
+🔥 This is my capstone project on HTML + CSS + JAVASCRIPT.😉 It's centred towards a Book Store and showcases the different types of Books that are available to be sold.
+It is dynamic as all the books in sectrion are redered using JAVASCRIPT. 🙌

+## Welcome! 👋

 Homepage view                                     |  Book-Section view                             |
 :------------------------------------------------:|:-----------------------------------------------: